LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

       <Route path="/catshow" element={<CatShow />} />
       <Route path="/catnew" element={<CatNew />} />
       <Route path="/catedit" element={<CatEdit />} />
-      <Route path="/*" element={<NotFound />} />
+      <Route path="*" element={<NotFound />} />
     </Routes>
     <Footer />
   </>
 )
 ```

-The last route in the list uses the `/*` syntax to direct our application to an error page.
+The last route in the list uses the `*` syntax to direct our application to an error page.
 We can think of this as the `else` statement in our routes.
 If something happens in our application where a route is passed in that doesn't match any of the specified paths, we can direct our user to a custom error page.

 ---